• Skip to primary navigation

 7. Ao Phang Nga National Park

-Of all of Thailand’s islands, the most popular and most photographed has to be the iconic James Bond Island in Ao Phang Nga National Park.
-But while this towering karst island is impressive, it’s just one of 42 karst islands within this marine park in southern Thailand.
-The islands of Ao Phang Nga National Park are also home to formidable cliffs, stunning beaches, romantic lagoons, and epic caves, making it a real treat for those who visit.
-There’s even the hidden Koh Panak Cave, that’s only accessible from the water.
+Of all of Thailand’s islands, the most popular and most photographed has to be the iconic James Bond Island in Ao Phang Nga National Park in the south of the country.
+While this towering karst island is indeed impressive, it’s just one of forty-two karst islands within this marine park.
+The islands are home to formidable cliffs, stunning beaches, romantic lagoons, and epic caves, making it a real treat for visitors.
+There’s even the hidden Koh Panak Cave, which is only accessible from the water.

 Two pagoda on the top in an Inthanon mountain, Chiang Mai, Thailand.